dials/dials/doc/sphinx/documentation/developer_examples/extending_dials.rst

 Basis vector search strategies
 ------------------------------
-The ``dials.index.basis_vector_search_strategy`` entry point can be used to extend the list of possible basis vector search strategies available in DIALS.
+The ``dials.index.basis_vector_search_strategy`` entry point can be used to extend the list of possible basis vector search strategies available in DIALS, by delegating the search for a list of possible real space basis vectors to a strategy.
 DIALS currently includes the `fft1d`, `fft3d` and `real_space_grid_search` strategies.
 A basis vector search strategy should inherit from the class :class:`dials.algorithms.indexing.basis_vector_search.strategies.Strategy` and provide